edgedb/easy-edgedb/chapter6/index.md

 };
 ```

+And do undo this change, you can just change `+=` to `-=` and run the command again.
+Let's do that, because Jonathan Harker doesn't ever actually end up visiting Slovakia.

-You'll know that it succeeded because EdgeDB will return the IDs of the objects that have been updated.
+You'll know that an `update` succeeded because EdgeDB will return the IDs of the objects that have been updated.
 In our case, it's just one:

 ```
 {default::NPC {id: ca4e21c8-014f-11ec-9658-7f88bf45dae6}}
 ```

 And if we had written something like `filter .name = 'SLLLovakia'` then it would return `{}`, letting us know that nothing matched.
 Or to be precise: the top-level object matched on `filter .name = 'Jonathan Harker'`, but `places_visited` doesn't get updated because nothing matched the `filter` there.

-And since Jonathan hasn't visited Slovakia, we can use `-=` instead of `+=` with the same `update` syntax to remove it now.

 With that we now know {ref}`all three operators <docs:ref_eql_statements_update>` used after `set`: `:=`, `+=`, and `-=`.